ponmar/filedb2/README.md

 | Tags | Filter by a group of tags, with an option to allow additional tags in the file |
 | Text | Search by text in file descriptions, and optionally in person names/descriptions, location names/descriptions, and tag names |
 | Time | Filter by time-of-day range |

+### Prerequisites

+* A collection of files
+* It is strongly recommended to have a backup procedure for your file collection (although FileDB itself does not intentionally modify your files)

+### 3rd Party Software Integrations

+FileDB gives you the possibility to export the internal database and file searches to your own applications.

+## Getting Started

+1. Create an empty file in your files collection root directory and name it 'MyFiles.FileDB'.
+Open the file with the FileDB application.
+2. Create a database for your files collection and adjust your settings (see Tools tab)
+3. Add your files (see Files tab)
+4. Create persons, locations and tags (see Update tabs)
+5. Add persons, locations and tags to your files (see Search tab)
+6. Find your wanted pictures and run slideshows!

 ## Documentation